 When you want to work with influencers, you tend to look for the most recognizable names or creators with the biggest audiences.
 After all, bigger and more famous is better, right?
 Not necessarily!
 Smaller influencers – so-called nano-influencers – can be quite valuable as well.
 Their audience may be small, but they often provide the authenticity and engagement you’re looking for.

 Influencers can be categorized according to their number of followers.
-You may have heard of Micro Influencers.
-Micro Influencers have between 10,000 and 100,000 followers.
-Nano Influencers are even smaller.
-A Nano Influencer, by contrast, has an audience of between 1,000 and 10,000 followers.
-There are also Mid-Tier Influencers, Macro Influencers and Mega Influencers – all with significantly more followers than Micro or Nano Influencers.
+You may have heard of micro-Influencers.
+Micro-Influencers have between 10,000 and 50,000 followers.
+Nano-influencers are even smaller.
+A nano-influencer, by contrast, has an audience of between 1,000 and 10,000 followers.
+There are also mid-tier-influencers, macro-influencers, and mega-influencers – all with significantly more followers than micro or nano-influencers.

-Nano Infuencers cover and address niche topics and usually have a lot of influence within their community.
-These people are often experts, pioneers or opinion leaders in a certain field, have special interests, special knowledge or expertise about a particular topic, or offer insights that are not often available elsewhere.
+Nano-influencers cover and address niche topics and usually have a lot of influence within their community.
+These people are often experts, pioneers, or opinion leaders in a certain field, have special interests, special knowledge, or expertise about a particular topic, or offer insights that are not often available elsewhere.

-Nano Influencers often don’t even see themselves as professional iInfluencers either.
+Nano-influencers often don’t even see themselves as professional influencers either.
 Their social media account is more of a side job or hobby, and they mainly share personal content about their own lives and interests.
-A large portion of her followers consist of family members, friends, and people they know in real life.
+A large portion of her followers consists of family members, friends, and people they know in real life.

 Of course, you should also consider the potential negative sides of working with such Influencers, for example:

-Nano Influencers may not have gigantic follower counts, but what they do have is authenticity and an interested audience.
+Nano-influencers may not have gigantic follower counts, but what they do have are authenticity and an interested audience.
 They are regular people who use social media to connect with others who share their values and interests.

 When you find the right influencer for your brand, even a small community can have a big impact.